 - The Load and Check HCUP Data tutorial provides instructions on how to unzip (decompress) HCUP data, save it on your computer, and load the data into a standard statistical software package.
-This tutorial also describes how to verify that the data have loaded correctly. - The HCUP Sampling Design tutorial is designed to help users learn how to account for sample design in their work with HCUP nationwide databases. - The Producing National HCUP Estimates tutorial is designed to help users understand how three of the nationwide databases - the NIS, NEDS, and KID - can be used to produce national and regional estimates. - The Calculating Standard Errors tutorial shows how to accurately determine the precision of the estimates produced from the HCUP nationwide databases.
+This tutorial also describes how to verify that the data have loaded correctly. - The HCUP Tools Loading Tutorial provides instructions on how to unzip (decompress) the HCUP Software Tools for ICD-10-CM/PCS, save it on the computer, and load the Tool into a standard statistical software package for application to HCUP or other administrative databases.
+Users will also learn how to verify that the Tool has loaded correctly.
+Information about the transition to ICD-10-CM/PCS is also included in this tutorial.
+While the instructions are specific to the Clinical Classifications Software (CCS) for ICD-10-CM/PCS, the steps are broadly applicable to other HCUP Tools. - The HCUP Sampling Design tutorial is designed to help users learn how to account for sample design in their work with HCUP nationwide databases. - The Producing National HCUP Estimates tutorial is designed to help users understand how three of the nationwide databases - the NIS, NEDS, and KID - can be used to produce national and regional estimates. - The Calculating Standard Errors tutorial shows how to accurately determine the precision of the estimates produced from the HCUP nationwide databases.
 Users will learn two methods for calculating standard errors for estimates produced from the HCUP nationwide databases. - The Multi-year Analysis tutorial presents solutions that may be necessary when conducting analyses that span multiple years of HCUP data.